Links on Android Authority may earn us a commission. Learn more.

-We’ve been waiting to see what would come next from Sony since it stole the wireless headphone crown from Bose with the WH-1000XM3.
-After two long years, the day has finally come — we have the WH-1000XM4 in our hands and it’s time to see how it stacks up.
+Sony stole the wireless headphone crown from Bose with the WH-1000XM3.
+Now it’s time to see its successors — the WH-1000XM4 — stack up.
 Sony has upgraded its noise-cancelling technology but the headset makes some sacrifices.
 Let’s find out if the headphones are worth it in our Sony WH-1000XM4 review.

 Who should get the Sony WH-1000XM4 Bluetooth headset?